PM-Notes/Prince2/README.md

 - The roles and responsibilities.

 2. We must maintain a risk register
-3. Ensure risks are identified, assessed, managed and revewied.
+3. Ensure risks are identified, assessed, managed and reviewed.
 4. Use lessons learned to inform risk identification and management.

 Products Required (2)
 > Both created during *Initiating a Project (IP)*
 1. Risk Management Approach - How a risk will be managed (including any Processes, Procedures, Techniques and Responsibilities).
-2. Risk Register - Provides a record of identified risks (Threats & Opportinities), their status and history.
+2. Risk Register - Provides a record of identified risks (Threats & Opportunities), their status and history.

-> Risk Tollerance - How much risk we are prepared to take.
+> Risk Tolerance - How much risk we are prepared to take.
 E.g. Month End might need all IT systems up, record this in the Risk Register and mitigate the risk.

 > Risks identified in Starting Up a project (SU) needs to be logged in the PM's Daily Log and transferred to the Risk Register if the initiation stage is approved by the Project Board.